 Applicants will receive a confirmation email when the application is received.
-Additionaly, an email will be sent to notify the applicant that all of the required pieces have been received and the application is going into review.
+Additionally, an email will be sent to notify the applicant that all of the required items have been received and the application is going into review.

 - Thank you for your understanding.

 Students must apply separately to Texas Tech University.
 Application and admittance to the university are completely separate from the Honors College application process.
 Once students apply to the university on ApplyTexas, please know that it could take up to 5 days for that application to be received and processed by Texas Tech before you receive your eRaider information via email.

 Choosing a Major: It is not necessary to choose one of the two in-house Honors majors, Honors Arts & Letters and Environment & the Humanities, on the Texas Common Application in order to be admitted into the Honors College.
 Please select the major which you choose to pursue.

 The deadline for preferred admission for incoming freshmen is February 1, 2014.